Euthanasia in the United Kingdom: Permanent vegetative state

-Regicide

-In January 1936, as King George V lay comatose on his deathbed, his doctor injected him with fatal doses of morphine and cocaine for the purpose of hastening his death so that it could be announced in the morning newspapers rather than the less appropriate evening journals.

 Double effect doctrine

 While euthanasia remains illegal in the United Kingdom, it is not uncommon for a patient’s death to be hastened and for there to be no legal ramifications attached to the physician that caused the death.
 Indeed, Lord Goff ruled in Airedale NHS Trust v Bland that doctors who intentionally do everything necessary and appropriate to relieve a patient’s pain and suffering, even with the foresight of possible terminal consequences, are considered legally protected when a death is hastened.

 Assisted suicide

 Assisted suicide is related to, but distinct from, voluntary euthanasia.
 Voluntary euthanasia is the act of ending the life of another for the purpose of relieving their suffering.
 Assisted suicide is the ending of one's own life with the assistance of another.
 The phrase "assisted dying" is often used instead of assisted suicide by proponents of legalisation and the media when used in the context of a medically assisted suicide for the purpose of relieving suffering.
 "Assisted dying" is also the phrase used by politicians when bills are proposed in parliament.